 A team from the ITAE (Innovative Technology for Arctic Exploration) collaborative research effort by University of Washington (JISAO), University of Alaska Fairbanks (UAF), and NOAA engineers and scientists at the Pacific Marine Environmental Lab (PMEL) have integrated the RockBLOCK Iridium communication device from UK company Rock Seven in a unique new system designed to collect data on under ice sea conditions.

 RockBLOCK will provide the crucial communication link for researchers to study oceanographic conditions in the Arctic using the entirely new concept of ‘Pop-up Buoys’ otherwise referred to as ‘Expendable Floats’.
-This new technology overcomes the unique challenges of deploying and recovering equipment in the incredibly harsh, unpredictable environment during annual sea-ice breakup.
-The first version of the system will collect information on Depth, Temperature, and Photosynthetic Active Radiation .
-First deployment is expected to take place late 2016 or early 2017, as permitted by ship schedules and research cruises.
+This new technology overcomes many of the unique challenges of deploying and recovering equipment in the incredibly harsh, unpredictable environment during annual sea-ice breakup.
+The first version of the system will collect information on Depth, Temperature, and Photosynthetic Active Radiation; the first deployment is expected to take place in early 2017, as permitted by ship schedules and research cruises.

 The Pop-up Buoys are designed to be deployed from a research vessel during the ice-free season, where they remain anchored on the seabed for many months until the surface is completely covered in sea ice.
 At a designated time for each device, a release is triggered which allows the buoys to float upward in the water column and float just under the ice.
 The buoys remain under the ice until they are forced out by break-up and melting, transmitting their data to shore via RockBLOCK when they arrive at the surface.